edublancas/edublancas.github.io/resume/resume.md

 January 2014-May 2015
 :   **CTO and co-founder**.
 Fritime

-    Fritime is a Mexican startup that helps users discover new venues based on its interests through a mobile app.
-The first product iterations  were developed by me and eventually I led the technical team.
+    Fritime is a Mexican startup that helps users discover new venues based on its interests through a mobile application.
+The first product iterations were developed by me and I led the technical team when the company grew in size.
 I left my position to pursue a career in Data Science.

 Major projects
 --------------------